Daniel Noonan

-Daniel Noonan (born 28 October 1979 in Warren, New South Wales) is an Australian former representative rower.
+Daniel Noonan (born 28 October 1979) is an Australian former representative rower.
 He was a national champion, a world champion, a dual Olympian and an Olympic medal winner.

 Club and state rowing

 Noonan was educated at St Ignatius College, Riverview where he took up rowing.
 At Riverview in 1997 he stroked the school's 1st VIII to victory in the Riverview Gold Cup regatta – one of the premier events in the Sydney club calendar.
 It was the first time the Riverview schoolboy eight had won the senior open event at the Riverview Gold Cup in its 112-year history.
 His senior club rowing was from the Sydney University Boat Club and later the Mosman Rowing Club in Sydney.

 Noonan first made state representation for New South Wales in the 1999 youth eight contesting the Noel F Wilkinson Trophy at the Interstate Regatta within the Australian Rowing Championships.
 Ten years later in 2009 he was picked in the New South Wales senior eight competing for the King's Cup at the Interstate Regatta.
 He then raced in five New South Wales eights from 2009 to 2013 for five consecutive King's Cup victories.
-He stroked those crews of 2010, 2011, 2012 & 2013.
+He stroked those crews of 2010, 2011, 2012 and 2013.

 At the 2006 Australian Rowing Championships in Sydney University Boat Club colours he contested all three sculling championship titles – single scull, double scull and the quad scull.
 At the 2011 Australian Championships, by now in Mosman colours, he again competed in all three men's sculling boat classes and claimed the national title in the 4X.